 The trees are approximately 250 years old.
 They once formed a form of arboreal guard of honour lining the way towards the original plantation house, which has long since burnt to the ground.

-In movies plantation houses are often depicted as grand mansions with vast verandas.
+In movies, plantation houses are often depicted as grand mansions with vast verandas.
 That may be true of the houses elsewhere in the United States of America.
-However, I was informed that in South Carolina most buildings on plantations were rarely grander than a comfortable two-storey homes with a porch.
+However, I was informed that in South Carolina most buildings on plantations were rarely grander than a comfortable two-storey home with a porch.

 One of the former owners of the land on which Brookgreen Gardens now stands was Joseph Alston, a state governor of South Carolina.
 He married Theodosia, the daughter of Aaron Burr, the third Vice President of the United States.
-Burr is rememberes as the man who shot Alexander Hamilton during a duel.
+Burr is remembered as the man who shot Alexander Hamilton during a duel.

 Footpaths lead between the various gardens and their sculptures, along Live Oak Allée, between pools and fountains, and around a butterfly-shaped garden.